ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/VSD_6ph_FD_control/uz_VSD_6ph_FD_control.rst

 Fault tolerant machines
 =======================

-One advantage of asymmetric six phase machines over classical three phase machines is their fault tolerance against open phase faults.
+One advantage of asymmetric six phase machines over conventional three phase machines is their fault tolerance against open phase faults.
 This type of machine can continue to operate even in the event of multiple phase failures, while still producing constant torque.
 To achieve optimal open phase fault (OPF) tolerance a fault detection and an adaptation of the control by using adjusted reference values according to the fault scenario is necessary.
 This module contains a collection of functions for OPF detection and reference value generation for control during OPF in asymmetric six phase machines.